Yuanyun936/PRISM/README.md

-# PRISM: Probabilistic and Robust Inverse Solver with Measurement-Conditioned Diffusion Prior for Blind Inverse Problems (ICASSP 2026)
+# PRISM: Probabilistic and Robust Inverse Solver with Measurement-Conditioned Diffusion Prior for Blind Inverse Problems (ICASSP 2026 Oral)

 This repository contains the official implementation of **PRISM**, a plug-and-play diffusion framework for blind inverse problems (e.g., blind motion deblurring) with a measurement‑conditioned diffusion prior.